On Charge Conjugation, Correlations, Elitzur's Theorem and the Mass Gap Problem in Lattice $SU(N)$ Yang-Mills Models in $d=4$ Dimensions: Concluding Remarks

 It is known that, in the gluon field parametrization, the action is bounded (from above!) quadratically in the gluon fields.
 In the gluon field expansion of the action, there are no local terms.
 Hence, there is no local mass term.
 However, the action associated with the exponent of the exponentiated Haar measure density has a local positive mass term which is proportional to the square of the coupling and the ${\mathrm SU}(N)$ quadratic Casimir operator eigenvalue.

 For ${\mathrm SU}(2)$, in section \ref{sec3} (see Eq. (\ref{haarsu2})), we give a closed form expression of the Haar measure in terms of Riemann zeta function.
 It involves a series with positive coefficients which are related to Bernoulli numbers.
 The exponential of the measure density gives a mass term.
 A deep question is that if this property is manifest for the gauge groups ${\mathrm SU}(N\not= 2)$.
+Although the appearance of this quadratic mass term does not prove the mass gap property, it indicates a mass is developed.
+Of course, we must prove the mass subsists the renormalization procedure allowing to take the continuum limit $a\searrow 0$.
+Using spectral representations for the self-adjoint and commuting energy and momentum operators, the spectral mass gap is associated with the exponential distance decay of the truncated two (gauge-invariant) plaquette field correlations (see Ref. \cite{Schor1,Schor2,Schor3}) via the Payley-Wiener theorem \cite{Stein}.

 Below, in Appendix C, using the Cartan-Maurer form, we obtain an expansion in terms of the gluon fields that is entire, but we have not determined the sign of the non-quadratic terms.
 This expansion extends previous results valid only for gluon fields near the identity.
 The question arises on how this property of existence of a mass term is related to the geometry of gauge group.